triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 ```

 Then you need to explicitly deallocate the buffer because the device
-driver has still the hope a program wants to use the data of the
+driver still has the hope a program wants to use the data of the
-allocated buffer in some future...
+allocated buffer in the future...

 This can be done by removing the kernel driver and reloading it by
 executing: